 Training in Public speaking is not about having an extensive knowledge of the world.
 It's not about copying the style and techniques of your favorite speakers .
 It's not about following a specific set of speaking guidelines/rules.
-Public speaking is pouring out who a person really is therefore the first and important thing is to be, think and feel Things that are worthy of being shared.
+Public speaking is the pouring out of who a person really is... therefore the first and most important thing is to be, think and feel something worthy of being shared.

 Training in voice, intonation, gestures, and other methods of delivering public messages will not yield satisfactory results, unless you first have something important to say and the urge of a sovereign will prompting you to say it.

 Ancient wisdom teaches us that you learn best by doing, therefore, the first thing any beginner in public speaking should do is speak.
 Don't waste your time taking notes on the voice and gestures of other speakers.

 Once you begin speaking you can improve yourself through the process of self observation and listening carefully to the critical feedback of others.

 Experience is the best teacher.
 Not just your experience but the experience of others as well, which can be used to supplement your learning.
-By training an empathetic mind you can better grasp the lessons garnered from others' experiences.
+By listening to others' stories you can train an empathetic mind and better grasp the lessons garnered from others' experiences.

 Being open to greater self knowledge and learning to judge yourself by what you have come to believe "is right" will allow you to become your own best critic.
 If you're thinking I should do this, I should start practicing speaking then, there's already a little part of you that believes you can do it.
 It's like what the Philosopher Immanuel Kant said..."If I ought, I can".

-I urge you, if you want to get better at speaking begin speaking NOW.
+I urge you, if you want to get better at speaking, begin speaking NOW!
 Speak about the things you already know.
 Speak as precisely as possible focusing on yourself before taking on the outer conditions of the world.

-Again, I'd like to say that all the methods and tips of delivering an effective speech are secondary.
+Again, I'd like to say that all the technical methods and tips on delivering an effective speech are secondary.